Simhadriya Simha: Reception

-All the reviews for the movie were positive.
-Vishnuvardhan's acting was the highlight of the film and had got great reviews everywhere.
+The film received positive reviews.
+Vishnuvardhan's acting was said to be the highlight of the film.

-The film became a huge hit in all the parts of Karnataka and completed 25 successful weeks in the theaters.
-It created craze among the audience and songs like Malnad Adike, Priya Priya and Simhaadriya Simha, all sung by S. P. Balasubrahmanyam were huge hits and were regularly played at functions, shows etc.
+The film became a hit in Karnataka and completed 25 successful weeks in the theaters.
+It created a craze among the audience and songs like Malnad Adike, Priya Priya and Simhaadriya Simha, all sung by S. P. Balasubrahmanyam were huge hits and were regularly played at functions, shows etc.